edgurgel/httpehaviour/README.md

 * Then finally terminate_request/1 is called to do any cleanup and change the state;
 * Response will have the state that got passed through the previous functions.

-If any callback is called and returns `{ :halt, state }`, it will finish it and
+If any callback is called and returns `{ :halt, state }`, it will finish it and return `HTTPehaviour.Error`

 You can define a module that implement the following callbacks